 Is your test for all ExtensionArray subclasses (the “EA Interface”)?
 This test likely belongs in one of:

 pandas existing test structure is mostly class-based, meaning that you will typically find tests wrapped in a class.

-class TestReallyCoolFeature: pass
+class TestReallyCoolFeature: def test_cool_feature_aspect(self): pass

-Going forward, we are moving to a more functional style using the pytest framework, which offers a richer testing framework that will facilitate testing and developing.
+We prefer a more functional style using the pytest framework, which offers a richer testing framework that will facilitate testing and developing.
 Thus, instead of writing test classes, we will write test functions like this:

 def test_really_cool_feature(): pass